stefanwalther/custom-components-tutorial/README.md

 } );
 ```

-{{hint}}
+**Hint:**

 Technically speaking it would work also to register your directive with `qvangular.directive( ...` but you should never do so, because the concept of Custom Components could be extended in the future far beyond just AngularJS directives.
-{{/hint}}

-#### Naming of the Component's name (camelCase)
+#### Naming of the Component's Name (camelCase)

 The property `name` should match what you have defined in your `.qext` file.
 But if you compare the `name` property of the `.qext` file with the `name` property of the JavaScript file, you'll see a difference: